 5. Promote best-converting products/categories

-Different products and product-categories will have different conversion rates.
+Different product pages and product categories will have different conversion rates.
 Dig through your analytics to see what pages convert best.
 These should be the top priority in your marketing campaigns.

 For example, if your t-shirts convert better than your shoes, make sure to promote the former on your site and your marketing.

-At the same time, also consider what products contribute the most to your bottom-line.
-A $1,000 product that converts at 2% is better for your store than a $10 product that converts at 10%.
+At the same time, also consider what products contribute the most to your bottom line.
+A $1,000 product that converts at 2% is better for your store than a $10 product that converts to 10%.

 Finding a product with a reasonably high order value and strong conversion rates can do wonders for your store.